 If a parent is unsuccessful with their application for a place at a Coastal Learning Partnership school, the parent has the right to appeal to an Independent Appeals Panel.
-Details of the appeal process will be included in the letter sent refusing the place.
+Details of the appeal process will be included in the letter sent refusing the place and can also be found on the CLP website here.
 The decision of the Appeals Panel is binding on all parties.